nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of applicants to technology companies
+* Has a need to manage a significant number of applicants to technology companies
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using CLI apps

 **Value proposition**:
-* manage contacts faster than a typical mouse/GUI driven app
+* Manage contacts faster than a typical mouse/GUI driven app
 * One command and the email will be sent to all recipient
 * Stores all correspondence with the candidate for easy access and viewing
 * End to end seamless administration for talent management